Why Every Pet Owner Needs A Hallway Pet Gate Now

 35 – 4035 – 40 (plus extensions)30 – 36Medium to large petsWider hallways may require modular or foldable gates; check if extension panels are needed.

-49 and aboveCustom or multiple panels36+Extra-large or multiple petsMeasure carefully; often requires custom-built gates or combination panels for stability and fit.
+49 and aboveCustom or multiple panels36+Extra-large or multiple petsMeasure carefully; it often requires custom-built gates or combination panels for stability and fit.

 Measuring Tips

-1. Use a metal tape measure to get precise widths at floor, mid-wall, and top to account for wall inconsistencies.
+1. Use a metal tape measure to get precise widths at the floor, mid-wall, and top to account for wall inconsistencies.

 2. Measure hallway height for optimal gate height selection to prevent jumping or climbing pets.